ranveer5289/sfcc_cli_debugger/README.md

 node debug.js --dwconfig ./dw.json --config ./config.js
 ```

-After running the above you will enter into node repl prompt `sfcc-cli-debug`.
-The commands recognized by the debugger are listed in the help section.
+After running the above command you will enter into a custom repl prompt `sfcc-cli-debug`.
+The commands recognized by the debugger are listed in the help section (.help).

-Commands that the debugger prompt doesn't recognize are assumed to be code statements and are executed in the context of the program being debugged against SFCC server.
+Commands that the debugger prompt doesn't recognize are assumed to be SFCC code statements and are executed in the context of the program being debugged against SFCC server.

 ```js
 sfcc-cli-debug > .help